Pennsylvania Railroad Silica Lawyer

 It is the tiny size of silica dust particles that make them so dangerous.
 The human body’s natural filters cannot keep out these particles, so workers often inhale silica dust deep into their lungs.
 Maintenance of way workers often face dangerous exposure to silica from railroad ballast, but other railroad employees may also be exposed.
 This includes conductors using sand to help with braking or workers dumping ballast while laying track.
 A seasoned railroad silica lawyer in Pennsylvania could work to show that a railroad employee’s job duties exposed the employee to hazardous levels of silica dust.

-The Effects of Silica Exposure
+What Are The Effects of Silica Exposure to Railroad Workers?

 Inhaling silica dust frequently results in lung problems with no known cure.
 As the silica irritates the lungs, scar tissue can form which traps the particles.
 The scar tissue often develops into nodules that interfere with breathing.
 This condition is known as silicosis.